The Lewy Body Society

 Chair of Trustees: Ashley Bayston (Founder)

-Ashley founded the Society in 2006 while caring for her mother with Lewy body dementia.
+Ashley founded the Society in 2006 whilst caring for her mother with Lewy body dementia.
 A former barrister, she was shocked by the lack of available information and began contacting experts herself.
 On Robin Williams's death raising awareness: "It's just a shame that someone who brought such joy to people had to die for this to happen.“ Bayston has stated their five-year goal is ”to raise the degree of name recognition of Lewy body disease to that of Alzheimer's."

 CEO: Jacqueline Cannon (since 2010)

 Cannon transitioned from secretary-treasurer volunteer to full-time CEO.
-She emphasizes that “Most of our funding comes from people directly affected by Lewy body dementia, through fundraising events, funeral donations and buying Christmas cards and badges.”
+She emphasises that “Most of our funding comes from people directly affected by Lewy body dementia, through fundraising events, funeral donations and buying Christmas cards and badges.”
 On research impact, she states research must “have real-life application and to make a difference to people living with dementia.”

 Patron: Robert Rinder MBE

-Judge Rinder joined as patron in 2025 after his father's experience with the disease.
+Judge Rinder joined as patron in February 2025 after his father's experience with the disease.

 Other Trustees: